-On or through any systems provided by CNCS or a sponsor, Members are prohibited from:
+On or through any systems provided by AmeriCorps or a sponsor, members are prohibited from:

-- interfering with or disabling programs intended to protect government systems such as antivirus, monitoring, filtering, anti-adware, or anti-spyware programs; - storing any Personally Identifiable Information (PII) on the laptop; - visiting inappropriate sites, including but not limited to: - ♦ pornography; - hate group sites; - ♦ Gambling; or - any other site inappropriate in a professional setting; - using the laptop to engage in any unprofessional behavior.
+- interfering with or disabling programs intended to protect government systems such as antivirus, monitoring, filtering, anti-adware, or anti-spyware programs; - storing any Personally Identifiable Information (PII) on the laptop; - visiting inappropriate sites, including but not limited to: - pornography; - hate group sites; - gambling; or - any other site inappropriate in a professional setting; - using the laptop to engage in any unprofessional behavior.

-Any Member using telecommunications equipment issued by FEMA must comply with all NCCC policies and procedures; he or she must also adhere to more restrictive standards set by FEMA.
+Any member using telecommunications equipment issued by FEMA must comply with all AmeriCorps NCCC policies and procedures; the member must also adhere to more restrictive standards set by FEMA.